In Like Flynn (film)

-In Like Flynn is a 2018 Australian biographical film about the early life of actor Errol Flynn.
-Based on the story of Australian war-veteran and actor Errol Flynn, the plot follows the early days of his life before reaching fame as a celebrity between the 1930s and the 1950s.
-Before reaching fame, Flynn was an adventurous Australian who gambled and explored the outback before going off to Papua New Guinea.
-The films stars Thomas Cocquerel, Corey Large, William Moseley, Clive Standen, Callan Mulvey, Isabel Lucas, and Nathalie Kelley.
+In Like Flynn is a 2018 biographical film about the exploits of Australian actor Errol Flynn.
+It was directed by Russell Mulcahy.
+The film captures aspects of Flynn's life prior to his achieving fame in the United States between the 1930s and the 1950s.
 The title of the film is a play on words of Errol Flynn's name and the slang phrase "In like Flynn."

 Plot

 After retrieving a map from a dead gold prospector, Errol Flynn believes it will lead him to gold in Papua New Guinea, and convinces three men to accompany him on a voyage up the east coast of Australia.
 They leave Sydney on the yacht Sirocco, which Flynn had stolen from Chinese opium smugglers.
 During their journey, Flynn and his crew encounter a number of challenges, including the Chinese crew attempting to intercept them, desperate to reclaim the yacht and the opium they have hidden on board.